Super Rhino

 Super Rhino is a 2009 American animated comedy direct-to-video short film, produced by Walt Disney Animation Studios and starring the characters from feature film Bolt.
 Directed by Nathan Greno, the short film picks up sometime after the conclusion of Bolt.
 The excitable and TV obsessed hamster Rhino finds out his friends Penny and Bolt have been kidnapped.
 Rhino has to save them from the evil Dr. Calico.
 The short inspires Bolt: The Video Game and is a spin-off to the fictional TV show featuring Bolt.

 Super Rhino was included in the 2009 DVD and Blu-Ray release of Bolt.
+This was Randy Savage's final acting role before his death in 2011.